Satori-Nakamoto/simplewallet-guide/guide.md

 `address_book add <address> <description>`

-To show all entries in your address book, use
+To show all entries in your address book, use:

 `address_book`

-And to delete an entry, use
+And to delete an entry, use:

 `address_book delete <index>`